luca-botti/bit_server_config/README.md

     - deconz
     - pihole
     - secrets
+    - vaultwarden

 5. for restoring the secrets we just copy the `secrets` folder that's inside the backup to `/bit_server/other_files`

 6. then we need to restore the backup of homeassistant, in order to do so, we just need to decompress the homeassistant backup and copy all the files inside `/bit_server/homeassistant/config/`

+7. before starting all the container we need also to restore the vaultwarden backup [wiki page](https://github.com/dani-garcia/vaultwarden/wiki/Backing-up-your-vault#restoring-backup-data), to do so, we just need to decompress the vaultwarden tar archive and copy all the files inside `/bit_server/vaultwarden/data/`

-7. start all docker containers executing
+8. start all docker containers executing

     ```bash
     sudo bash other_files/scripts/update.sh
     ```

-8. restoring deConz backup
+9. restoring deConz backup

     1. go to [deconz web page](about:blank) (the true address will be thee host address of the server and the port of the service setted using the secrets .env files)
     2. register using credentials found inside `secrets.txt`